Configuration: Network Settings

 About the Page

-The Server Network Settings page allows you to edit the settings for hostname, protocol, daemons, and port numbers for the three network servers compromising the Access Server: the VPN Server, the Admin Web UI, and the Client Web Server.
+Network Settings allows you to edit the settings for hostname, protocol, daemons, and port numbers for the three network servers compromising the Access Server: the VPN, Admin Web UI, and Client Web UI servers.

 VPN Server

-The fields and settings within the VPN Server section configure the hostname or IP address, interfaces, protocols, daemons, and ports.
-Incorrect configuration of the hostname or IP address of your server breaks Access Server functionality.
-Any changes to these settings directly affects the client configuration files issued to VPN clients.
-Thus, making any alterations will require any users that have downloaded VPN Client installers and/or configuration files to redownload or update their VPN profile.
+Use this section to configure the VPN server's hostname or IP address, interfaces, protocols, daemons, and ports.
+Incorrect configuration of your server's hostname or IP address breaks Access Server functionality.
+Any changes to these settings directly affect client configuration files issued to VPN clients.
+Thus, making any alterations requires users to update their connection profiles.

-The hostname or IP address of the server must be configured properly in order for the Access Server to function correctly.
-There is also the option to choose between using TCP, UDP, or both protocols.
-Regardless of which choice, you have the option to define the port used by each protocol.
-If both are chosen, you also have the option to define how many daemons both protocols may have.
+Ensure you correctly configure the server's hostname or IP address for Access Server to function.
+You can choose between using TCP, UDP, or both protocols.
+You can also define the port used by each protocol.
+When you select both protocols, you can define how many daemons both protocols may have.

 Hostname or IP Address